kiankaas/personal-soccer-stats-analysis/README.md

 ## The Data
 **Raw Data**: link here <br/>
 CHANGE TRACKING
-I manually tracked my soccer stats in a Google Sheets file, which I later exported as a CSV file titled [link]raw_soccer_stats.csv.
-The dataset contains a comprehensive record of every game my team has played, spanning 105 records across 9 columns.
+I've been manually tracking my soccer stats in a Google Sheets file.
+This file contains a comprehensive record of every game my team has played, spanning 105 records across 9 columns.
 Each record represents a game, capturing key statistics like goals, assists, and match outcomes, among other details as shown below.

 | Variable   | Data Type | Description |
 |-------------|-------------|--------------|